beginner3456789/postscript-printing-with-bash-dev-tcp/README.md

 Use with "./print.sh test.ps" or install to /usr/local/bin and "print.sh test.ps"

-For postscript printers able to print directly from pdf files try print2.sh.
+For printers able to print directly from postscript or pdf files try print2.sh.